 Michael M. Hughes is an author, speaker, magical thinker, and activist.
 He is the creator of the internationally viral Mass Spell to Bind Donald Trump and All Those Who Abet Him, the largest magical working in history.
 He is also the author of four books, including his most recent, Magic for the Resistance: Rituals and Spells for Change (Llewellyn Worldwide) and the acclaimed supernatural thriller, the Blackwater Lights trilogy (Penguin Random House), as well as numerous short stories and essays.
 He was also the founding editor of the cannabis magazine, Maryland Leaf.

-Michael speaks on magic, pop culture, cannabis and psychedelics, the paranormal, UFOs, and tarot, among other unusual and esoteric subjects.
+Michael speaks on magic, pop culture, psychedelics, the paranormal, UFOs, and tarot, among other unusual and esoteric subjects.
 He lives in Baltimore with his wife, two daughters, and a rabbit named Toby Turnipseed.

 From the author of the Spell to Bind Donald Trump and All Those Who Abet Him―the spell that became a social media phenomenon viewed by millions of people―this book provides spells, rituals, and fascinating historical examples designed to help you put your magical will to work to make the world a better place today.